Oware

 Cultural Context

-The starvation rule — the requirement that you must not leave your opponent without seeds unless it is your only move — is a fascinating window into Akan values.
-It reflects a philosophy that competition should not mean destruction: a game without an opponent is no game at all.
-Oware spread throughout the African diaspora via the transatlantic slave trade, with variants now found across the Caribbean and South America under names like Wari, Awari, and Ayo.
+The starvation rule - that you must not leave your opponent without seeds unless it is your only move - is a window into Akan values: competition should not mean destruction, for a game without an opponent is no game at all.
+Today Oware is played competitively worldwide, with world championships held at London's Mind Sports Olympiad since 1998.